bixycler/UniinfoNotes/pages/Brainstorm.md

 		- American style for quotation
 			- [Which punctunation marks](https://www.thepunctuationguide.com/quotation-marks.html) to be placed right before the closing quotation mark is complicated.
 				- Commas `,` and periods `.` are always before the closing quote, “like this.”
-					- This exceptional and illogical rule for commas `,` and periods `.` has been adopted in America only a few ... recently, and not in Britain.
+					- This exceptional and illogical rule for commas `,` and periods `.` has been adopted in America, not in Britain, only from mid-19th century, to make the text of typewriter.
 				- Other marks follow the rule ((67189182-7268-4579-9ef2-b16bf1f06c86))